What is Your McAfee Subscription Has Expired scam?

 Confirm your action, click the “Reset” button.

-Remove Your McAfee Subscription Has Expired from Firefox
+Remove Your McAfee Subscription Has Expired pop-ups from Firefox

-If Firefox settings are hijacked by the adware, your web-browser shows intrusive popup advertisements, then ‘Reset Mozilla Firefox’ could solve these problems.
+If Firefox settings are hijacked by the adware, your web-browser shows the scam pop-ups, then ‘Reset Mozilla Firefox’ could solve these problems.
 However, your saved bookmarks and passwords will not be lost.
 This will not affect your history, passwords, bookmarks, and other saved data.

 Start the Mozilla Firefox and click the menu button (it looks like three stacked lines) at the top right of the browser screen.
 Next, click the question-mark icon at the bottom of the drop-down menu.
 It will display the slide-out menu.